 Assuming that the mean of log10(viral load) is 4 in Arm C, that k=0.15 and the standard deviation of viral load within communities is 0.9 on the log10 scale, there is 84% power to show a reduction of 1 in log10 viral load in each of the other two trial arms.
-Alternatively, comparisons between arms can be made on the basis of what proportion of HIV-infected
+Alternatively, comparisons between arms can be made on the basis of what proportion of HIV-infected individuals have undetectable viral load.
+Assuming these proportions are 20% in Arm C, 40% in Arm B, and 60% in Arm A, the study is well powered to show a difference between Arms A and B, and very well powered to show a difference between Arms A or B and Arm C.

-At 12 and 36 months, viral load will be measured in 75 HIV-infected individuals in each community (subject to funding for HIV viral load testing).
+At 12 and 36 months, viral load will be measured in approximately 75 HIV-infected individuals in each community (subject to funding for HIV viral load testing).
 Assuming 20% with undetectable viral load in Arm C, 40% in Arm B, and 60% in Arm A, and k=0.20, there is 77% power to show a difference between Arms A and B and 97% power to show a difference between Arm B and Arm C.